martimy/Network-Automation-and-Observability/Tutorial - Network Automation with Nokia SR Linux and Cumulus Linux.md

----
-output: pdf_document
-geometry: margin=1in
-title: Network Automation with Nokia SR Linux and Cumulus Linux
+# Network Automation with Nokia SR Linux and Cumulus Linux
-subtitle: Introduction
----

 ## Introduction